-- Rape means being forced to have vaginal, oral or anal intercourse against your will or without your full consent.
+- If you feel forced to have oral, vaginal and / or anal intercourse or any other type of sexual activity against your will or without your consent, it is sexual assault.

 - Other forms of sexual violence include sexual harassment, sexual abuse, sexual exploitation and unwanted sexting.

-- Sexual assault isn’t always violent: If you say no or don’t say anything at all, and the person continues, it’s sexual assault because you never gave your permission.
+- Sexual assault isn’t always violent.
+If you say no or don’t say anything at all, and the person continues, it’s sexual assault because you never gave your permission.
 This is true even if you don’t resist.